Four Steps to Cleaning Up Your Credit Report

 2. Fix any inaccuracies and outdated information.

 If you spot an error in your credit report, you can file a dispute—either online or by mail—with the credit reporting agency that reported the error.
-Once your dispute is filed, the credit reporting agency will investigate the issue within 30 to 45 days.
+Once your dispute is filed, the credit reporting agency will investigate the issue within 30 days.
 The agency will notify you of the outcome after the conclusion of the investigation.

 When you initiate communication with a credit reporting agency or a lender, take detailed notes that include the names of the people with whom you speak and the dates of the conversations.
 If you are told that your information will be corrected, make sure you follow up to confirm that the change has been made.

 If you correct an error with one of the national credit reporting agencies, your information will also be updated with the other two.
 If you need more immediate action, consider contacting each credit reporting agency individually.

 Whether you are organizing your financial records for the first time or it’s simply been a while since you’ve reviewed them, start by laying out all of your paperwork and organizing it into categories.
 Examples of these categories include credit card statements, credit reports, mortgage payments, tax returns, insurance policies, and medical bills.